 Like many first-time teachers I was nervous.
 But the students — Tatzi, Eric, Jada, Terry B., Terry W. and others — welcomed me.
 They shared their dreams and the daily challenges they faced.
 And, as middle school students, they showed me how fast kids grow, and how urgent it can be to connect a young person with hope, opportunity and support.

 Now, as a mom, I’m seeing how fast my two sons grow and change.
-My oldest son, Ewan, is in public pre-K and starts kindergarten in August.
-His younger brother, Julian, will start preschool next year.
-As San Franciscans we’ve experienced what many before us already know — families approach kindergarten and they leave the city.
-The ones who stay have been told since pregnancy that our public schools will fail them.
-Even worse is the situation of friends and neighbors who feel trapped in a system that is biased against their children, because of race, ability, or individual needs.
+My oldest son, Ewan, is in his second year of public school.
+As San Franciscans we’ve experienced what many before us already know — families leave the city as their kids approach school-age.
+Communities dissolve.
+San Francisco has the lowest child population of any major city in the country and too often those left behind are people who can't move away, who feel trapped in a system that is biased against their children because of race, ability, or individual needs.

 The status quo of San Francisco’s education system is unacceptable.